frapplecat/songbirb/README.md

 # **KNOWN ISSUES**

 * There is an issue with the green and yellow overlay and the letter-index if a letter appears more that once in a word.
+* Somestimes on refresh after winning or losing a game the intro screen very briefly appears even though it's set to display: none.
+Only seems to happening intermittently.

 <br>
 <br>